Fohdeesha/quanta-brocade/documentation/index.md

 Carrying on, assuming your ```md``` output matched ours: It's time to load in the Brocade bootloader to a safe temporary location in RAM.
 You also need to set a temporary IP for the switch, as well as set the IP of your tftp server destination:

-Give the switch a unique IP (it will only be used for this bootloader session), as well as the IP of your tftp server:
 ```
 setenv ipaddr 192.168.1.50
 setenv serverip 192.168.1.49